 Hold a scrap of cardboard under the paper mache leaves and base coat with Hauser Light Green acrylic paint.
 Let dry and apply a second coat if necessary.
 Add dimension by painting the veins in the leaves with Hauser Medium Green acrylic paint.
 Set aside to dry.

 Cut out the very center of the cotton lace doily, about the dimension of the paper mache pumpkin stem.

 Carefully roll the painted paper leaves around the stem and position the doily over the top of the pumpkin.

 Lift up the doily and generously apply Decou-Page Medium over the entire surface of the pumpkin that comes in contact with the lace doily.
 I love that the Americana Decou-Page Medium from DecoArt is water-based with a matte finish and has no bad odor.

 Use your fingers to press the lace doily into the Decou-Page Medium.

 Apply a generous coat of Decou-Page Medium over the top of the lace doily.
 Make sure to get into all of the nooks and crannies of the lace and don't worry about the excess because it will dry clear.
 Once dry (probably overnight) unroll and position the leaves around the stem of the pumpkin.

 Here is a detail of the final result…

-I hope you have enjoyed my embellish pumpkins with lace tutorial and you will use this project as a jumping-off point to showcase YOUR creativity today!
-Don’t be afraid of that potential craft fail, but look forward to the craft love!
+I hope you have enjoyed my tutorial on lace-embellished pumpkins and you will use this project as a jumping-off point to showcase YOUR creativity today!
+Don't be afraid of that potential craft failure, but look forward to the craft love!

 Thanks for stopping by!